Category Archives for "For Buyers"

 Please remember that individual circumstances do vary, and it would be best to consult with an expert before making any decisions.
 If you want someone to talk to about this matter, feel free to call me up anytime!

 A foreclosure, on the other hand, might be easier for some people.
+Foreclosure is done to you; you don’t do it to the bank.
 It is an immediate solution, letting you walk away from it all without having to worry about repairs or selling.

 More often than not, a short sale in Charlotte NC is better than a foreclosure because of the way it reflects on your credit score.
 It’s definitely easier to buy a new home when you successfully complete a short sale.